Yevgeny Nikiforov: Biography

 From June to October 2021, Nikforov was the Commander of the Group of Troops (Forces) of the Armed Forces of Russia in Syria.
 On 12 June 2021, he hosted a parade at Khmeimim Air Base to mark Russia Day.

-According to Ukrainian intelligence, since 26 December 2022, Nikiforov has been the commander of the troops of the Western Military District.
+According to Ukrainian intelligence, on 26 December 2022, Nikiforov has been the commander of the troops of the Western Military District.
 He officially took office on 23 January 2023.

+On 30 November 2024, the SBU charged Nikiforov in absentia for ordering the August 2023 Chernihiv missile strike that killed seven people and injured 200 others during the Russian invasion of Ukraine.

 Sanctions

 By the Decree of the President of Ukraine dated 14 May 2018 under the number 126/2018 (as amended in accordance with the Decree of the President of Ukraine dated 06/21/2018 No. 176/2018) Nikiforov is under international sanctions of Ukraine.

 Family

 Nikiforov is married and has two children.